Frequently Asked Questions

 How do I pay my fees?

 There are several ways you can make your payments.
-Visit our Housing Fees page for different payment options.
+Visit our Semester Fees page for different payment options.

 Are my parents able to discuss things such as payments or my well-being with Housing Staff?